mm32-star/Network-Data-Generation-Vanilla-GAN/README.md

 # Network-Data-Generation-VGAN

-A generative deep learning model based on GAN architecture was implemented to generate synthetic network data (benign and malicious) alike that within the CIC-IDS-2017 dataset.
+As part of my 19496 honours project at The University of Strathclyde, a generative deep learning model based on Generative Adversarial Networks (GAN) architecture was designed.
+The implemented model aimed to generate synthetic network data, both benign and malicious, that was similar to that within the CIC-IDS-2017 dataset.

+By Greig Fotheringham